mp-pinheiro/gnomebot/README.md

 - If there is an active chess match in the current channel, gnomebot will detect a valid chess move instead of having to use the `/chess move <move>` command.

 ### Voice Channels
-- Upon entering a voice channel, there is a 4% chance gnomebot will join and deliver a delightful "woo!" to those in the voice channel, leaving shortly after.<br>
+- Upon entering a voice channel, there is a 4% chance gnomebot will join and deliver a delightful gnome noise to those in the voice channel, leaving shortly after.<br>
-- If you become impatient, you can type `/woo` and gnomebot will perform the same action on demand.
+- If you become impatient, you can type `/gnome` and gnomebot will perform the same action on demand.
 You must be in a voice channel for this feature to work.<br>
-- Users with the Administrator permission can type `/woo #channel` or `/woo @member` to prank their friends without the need to be in a voice channel.
+- Users with the Administrator permission can type `/gnome #channel` or `/gnome @member` to prank their friends without the need to be in a voice channel.

 ## Development